KellerJordan/modded-nanogpt/records/track_1_short/2026-01-18_UnifiedOptimizers/README.md

 The approach to communicating the Muon parameters has been to:

 1. Assign different attention and MLP matrices to different GPUs.
-2. Assemble each GPUs set of gradients by stacking them together.
+2. Assemble each GPU's set of gradients by stacking them together.
 3. Scatter the stacks, do the Muon math, then gather the updates.
 4. Unstack the received updates and apply them to the local parameters.